Yudit HOWTO

 6.12 yudit.editor.showbreak

-If this is true yudit will visually indicate the end of line characters.
+If this is true yudit will visualize the end-of-line characters.

 ---------------------------------------------------------------------